Outpatient Therapist – Chambersburg

 Position Description

 - Provide assessment, treatment planning, and therapy to children, teens, and families.
+Must work with young children (age 5+).

 - Collaborate with parents, caseworkers, school personnel, and other relevant systems.